-According to survey results, Facebook apps were the most frequently reported digital tools that online MSMEs reported using to conduct each business activity about which they were asked.
-For example, 55 percent of surveyed online MSMEs reported that they used Facebook to market to customers in the past 30 days, compared to 23 percent who reported using other digital tools in the same timeframe.
-Accordingly, surveyed online MSMEs also reported that Facebook apps were very important for each business activity about which they were asked at a higher rate than for other digital tools.
-To this end, 41 percent of surveyed online MSMEs reported that Facebook apps were very important for marketing to customers, compared to 14 percent of surveyed online MSMEs who said the same about other digital tools.
-These survey findings indicate that Facebook apps were a key digital tool for surveyed MSMEs to run multiple aspects of their business.
+According to survey results, Facebook apps were the most frequently reported digital tools that online MSMEs reported using to conduct each business activity.
+For example, 55 percent of online MSMEs reported that they used Facebook to market to customers in the past 30 days, compared to 23 percent for other digital tools.
+Accordingly, online MSMEs also reported that Facebook apps were very important for each business activity at a higher rate than for other digital tools.
+To this end, 41 percent of online MSMEs reported that Facebook apps were very important for marketing to customers, compared to 14 percent of online MSMEs who said the same about other digital tools.
+These survey findings indicate that Facebook apps were a key digital tool for surveyed MSMEs to run multiple aspects of their businesses.
 It also points to the importance of public, private, and development sector stakeholders continuing to promote the use of simple and intuitive digital tools among the Philippines' MSME community.

-However, survey findings also indicated that surveyed online MSMEs in the Philippines augmented, rather than wholly replaced, their use of offline techniques with digital tools to conduct each business activity about which they were asked.
-More specifically, a higher percentage of surveyed online MSMEs in the Philippines reported using offline methods, especially face-to-face techniques, in the past 30 days than digital tools for each business activity about which they were asked.
-(This finding also echoed the high reported usage of face-to-face among surveyed offline MSMEs across all business activities, with 92 percent of surveyed offline MSMEs reporting that they used face-to-face to communicate with customers in the past 30 days.)
-For example, while 52 percent of surveyed online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, 84 percent reported using offline methods for the same purpose over the same time period.
+However, survey findings also indicated that surveyed online MSMEs in the Philippines augmented, rather than wholly replaced, their use of offline techniques with digital tools to conduct business.
+More specifically, a higher percentage of online MSMEs in the Philippines reported using offline methods, especially face-to-face techniques, in the past 30 days than digital tools for each business activity.
+(This finding also echoed the high reported usage of face-to-face among surveyed offline MSMEs across all business activities, with 92 percent of offline MSMEs reporting that they used faceto-face to communicate with customers in the past 30 days.)
+For example, while 52 percent of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, 84 percent reported using offline methods for the same purpose over the same time period.
 Supporting MSMEs to survive and thrive during and after the COVID-19 pandemic requires looking across the full spectrum of business methods, given the complementary usage of both digital tools and offline methods across business activities.